ACX Audiobook Royalties: How Much Do You Get Paid?

 Don’t underestimate the power of a large online following, email list, or active marketing strategy in selling books.

-Ever seen someone dip their toes in the pool ever so gingerly because the water is really cold?
+Ever seen someone dip their toes in the pool ever so gingerly because the water is ice cold?
 Maybe eventually they take the full plunge, but it’s not like they’re doing that running cannonball right from the get-go!

 If you expect to have high upfront costs, don’t jump in hastily.
 You may want to leap, or inch your way in, after preparing yourself more fully.